Recommended portfolio from DNB Carnegie

 Terminology explained - shares and analysis

-Investing in shares involves high risk.Future rate of return depends on market developments, the investor's skill, risk, and costs associated with purchase, maintenance and sale.
+Investing in shares involves high risk.Future rate of return depends on market developments, the investor's skill, risk, as well as costs associated with purchase, maintenance and sale.
 The return may be negative.

 Important information